Stemanz/restring/README.md

               https://seaborn.pydata.org/generated/seaborn.clustermap.html
 ```

-With a few brush strokes we can obtain we picture we're looking for.
+With a few brush strokes we can obtain the picture we're looking for.
 Example:

 ```python
 bad = [